ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/install-configure.txt

 For the networking service, the network interface-address that is to be used is specified by the *<NetworkInterfaceAddress>* element.
-The default value is set to ``first available`` , meaning that OpenSplice will determine the first available interface that is broadcast or multicast enabled.
+The default value is set to ``first available`` , meaning that Vortex OpenSplice will determine the first available interface that is broadcast or multicast enabled.
 However, an alternative address may be specified as well (specify as ``a.b.c.d``).